 - 1. Portfolio Components: Doctoral students in the CaBS program may choose to complete a Portfolio of products and accomplishments during their tenure at Auburn University to demonstrate the competencies necessary and preparedness to be a doctoral candidate.
 The portfolio will consist of four components: conference presentations, publication, teaching and service, and written submission.
 Following successful completion of the written portfolio, the student will need to pass an oral defense.
 Below are the components of the written portfolio.
 A detailed description of what to include for each component can be found on the CaBS website. - a.
 Conference Presentations.
 Students are expected to present their research at conferences to demonstrate presentation skills, professionalism, and to promote the dissemination of their research.
-To meet this requirement, students must present their research on two separate occasions at conferences (students who present more than twice at conferences may select two representative samples of their work).
+To meet this requirement, students must present 1 oral presentation or 2 poster presentations as first author at a regional (not from Auburn University local conferences), national, or international conference(s).
+Students who present more than twice at conferences may select two representative samples of their work.
 These presentations may be in the form of a poster or a paper presentation and the student should be the first author.
 One presentation must be at a national or international conference.
 Students may meet this requirement by having both presentations at a national or international conference or having one presentation at a national or international conference and one presentation at a state or regional conference.
 Presentations within Auburn University (e.g., "This is Research" or other similar platforms) will not count towards the requirements for the portfolio. - b.
 Publication.
 Students are expected to have one publication based on research conducted during graduate training to demonstrate the ability to conduct research with mentorship, write concisely to an academic audience, and to promote the dissemination of their research.
 Students are required to be a co-author on this publication (not required to be the first author) and must have made a large contribution to the published product (this may include the student's thesis).
 This requirement can be met if a student has a publication that is in press. - c.
 Teaching or Service.
 Students are expected to demonstrate proficiency in teaching or training others.
-To meet this requirement, students must demonstrate satisfactory teaching by meeting at least two of the following: - i.
+To meet this requirement, students must demonstrate satisfactory teaching by serving as instructor of record (IOR) OR completing two of the other listed teaching opportunities.: - i.
 Instructor of record (IOR) for a course.
-This may count for two occurrences if the student was an IOR for more than one course.